-Large Shareholder Risk.
-(All Funds)
+Large Shareholder Risk

-Certain shareholders, including the Adviser and its affiliates, may own a substantial amount of the Funds' shares.
-The disposition of shares by large shareholders, resulting in redemptions through or by Authorized Participants, could have a significant negative impact on the Funds.
-In addition, transactions by large shareholders may account for a large percentage of the trading volume on NYSE Arca, Inc. and may, therefore, have a material upward or downward effect on the market price of the Funds' shares.
-The form of a large shareholder's contribution and any redemption activity in the Funds can adversely affect the tax efficiency of the Funds.
+Certain shareholders, including the Adviser and its affiliates, may own a substantial amount of the Fund's shares.
+The disposition of shares by large shareholders, resulting in redemptions through or by Authorized Participants, could have a significant negative impact on the Fund.
+In addition, transactions by large shareholders may account for a large percentage of the trading volume on NYSE Arca, Inc. and may, therefore, have a material upward or downward effect on the market price of the Fund's shares.
+The form of a large shareholder's contribution and any redemption activity in the Fund can adversely affect the tax efficiency of the Fund.

-Absence of an Active Market (All Funds)
+Absence of an Active Market

-Although shares of the Funds are listed for trading on one or more stock exchanges, there can be no assurance that an active trading market for such shares will develop or be maintained by market makers or Authorized Participants.
+Although shares of the Fund are listed for trading on one or more stock exchanges, there can be no assurance that an active trading market for such shares will develop or be maintained by market makers or Authorized Participants.
 Authorized Participants are not obligated to execute purchase or redemption orders for Creation Units.
 Because this is a novel and unique structure, this could influence the number of entities willing to act as Authorized Participants.
-In periods of market volatility, market makers and/or Authorized Participants may be less willing to transact in the Funds' shares.
-The absence of an active market for the Funds' shares may contribute to the Funds' shares trading at a premium or discount to NAV.
-If a shareholder purchases a Fund's shares at a time when the market price is at a discount to the NAV, the shareholder may sustain losses.
+In periods of market volatility, market makers and/or Authorized Participants may be less willing to transact in the Fund's shares.
+The absence of an active market for the Fund's shares may contribute to the Fund's shares trading at a premium or discount to NAV.
+If a shareholder purchases the Fund's shares at a time when the market price is at a premium to the NAV or sells the Fund's shares at a time when the market price is at a premium to the NAV, the shareholder may sustain losses.